Keeping the Faith

 And guess what?
 A lot of that is entirely up to you.
 Change your mindset, change the result.

-I’m not saying everything will be coming up roses and turning out perfectly.
+I’m not saying everything will be coming up roses and turn out perfectly.

-But instead of saying you failed at something … you’ve added to your life’s resume.
+But instead of saying you failed at something … maybe say you’ve added to your life’s resume.

 I’d spend every last penny on what made me happy at the time.
 No budgeting, no planning, no clue as to how those last few dollars could possibly stretch to meet my next payday.